 Miscellaneous Plan

 Valuation Date June 30, 2017

 Measurement Date June 30, 2018

 Actuarial Cost Method Entry-Age Normal in accordance with the requirements of

 GASB Statement No. 68

 Actuarial Assumptions:

 Discount Rate 7.15%

 Inflation 2.50%

 Salary Increases Varies by Entry Age and Service

 Mortality Rate Table 1 Derived using CalPERS' Membership Data for all Funds

 Post Retirement Benefit Contract COLA up to 2.0% until Purchasing Power Protection

+Increase Allowance Floor on Purchasing Power applies, 2.50% thereafter

 (1) The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 year of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
+The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
 For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.